Website relaunch without ranking loss: The complete guide

 - Monitor indexing status (how many pages indexed?)

-- Check backlink profile (do backlinks lead to 404s?)
+- Check backlink profiles (do any backlinks lead to 404 errors?)

-- Detailed traffic comparison (month over month, year over year)
+- Detailed traffic comparison (month by month, year by year)

 - Conversion rate analysis

 A 301 redirect tells search engines: "This page has permanently moved."
-Google transfers most of the link equity (ranking power) to the new URL.
+Google transfers the majority of the link equity (ranking power) to the new URL.

 Implementation methods: